 Scratching the top of his head, Murray said, "I thought tesserae couldn't really sustain your life.
 How did she make it those years before Mags?"

 "Well it was a struggle.
 She did have a job making snares, traps and nets for a fishing shop.
 But it wasn't until way later when Annie had won the 70th Hunger Games, Annie's father, given her a raise.
 Anyway, Willow began to return back to the stair well of Mags’ mansion...."

 We weren’t suppose to live here, but that seemed never to stop her persistence.
 Mags always told us with a wink, “Technically you’re not living here.
 Your just everyday visitors of mine.”

 The pots and pans were beginning rustled in the kitchen and I knew Mags was making breakfast for us all.
-Pushing the door open, I found her struggling to bend over in her age to pick up a pot that she had just dropped.
+Pushing the door open, I found her struggling to bend over in her older age to pick up a pot that she had just dropped.
 Briefly walking over I picked it up and handed to her.
 Mags chide in good humor, “I could have gotten it.
 I’m not that old yet.”

 I laughed and replied, “At heart you are not Mags.”

 She glanced over to me with her warm smile, but then observed my demeanor, “It’ll be over soon sweetie.
 Reid should be fine.
 One out of a million.”